oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   * PR0* - the recovery processes (logmerger, appliers)

-## Task 5: Control Data Guard with PL/SQL
+## Task 5: Control Data Guard with PL/SQL and enable Flashback Logging

 During the validation in Task 2 we have seen that we must enable flashback on the standby database.
 Remember?